OhioBob/Grannus-Expansion-Pack/README.md

 CC BY-NC-ND

 ## Changelog
-## v1.1.1
+## v1.1.2

-* Added GEP_JNSQ to rescale GEP for installation with JNSQ.
+**For GEP_JNSQ:**
-* Recomputed Sirona's atmosphere, reduced height.
+* Added Red Esther sunflare by JadeOfMaar, to match JNSQ art style.
-* Modified Sirona's scatterer atmosphere.
+* Used JNSQ's water texture for Nodens in place of stock texture.
-* Revised Δv map, recomputed descent/ascent values.
+* Increased maxLevel for better terrain detail and scatter density.
-* Deleted stock asteroids fields for GEP_Primary.
+* Deleted maxScatter multiplier.
-* A few minor tweaks that no one will notice.
+* Adjusted navballSwitchRadius.
-* Updated CelestialBodies.pdf.
+* Changed Grannus' semimajor axis.

 ## Installation Instructions (with Stock, no GPP)